🚀 Get in VS Code!

 Screenshot of VS Code Copilot Chat view, showing the current editor selection as context.

-• Use the button (⌘/ (Windows, Linux Ctrl+/)) in any of the chat experiences.
+• Use the button (⌘/ (Windows, Linux Ctrl+/)) and then select a type of context from the Quick Pick.

 Screenshot of VS Code Copilot Chat view, showing the Attach context button and context Quick Pick.